Support Athens by Locals!

 If you’re getting here by metro, you should take Line 1 (green line) and get off at Thission station or Line 2 (red line) and get off at the Acropolis station.

-Either way, you’ll have to take a 20 minutes walk.
+Either way, you’ll have to take a 20-minute walk.

 If you’re getting here by bus, take line 230 and get off at the bus station “Apheteria.”

-The surroundings will reward you and along the way, you’ll get to explore Athens’ most beautiful neighborhood.
+The surroundings will reward you; along the way, you’ll explore Athens’ most beautiful neighborhood.

 Philopappos Hill is hidden in plain sight, among some of the most famous neighborhoods of Athens like Plaka, Thission, and Koukaki.

-As such, it is surrounded by all kinds of hotels that suit all types and needs.
+As such, it is surrounded by various hotels that suit all types and needs.

 Nevertheless, the abundance of options does not necessarily mean that all of them are noteworthy.